-All materials used in this course are accessible.
+All materials used in this course are accessible with the exception of (list items that are not accessible).
 If you require accommodations please contact Disability Access Services (DAS).

 Additionally, Canvas, the learning management system through which this course is offered, provides a vendor statement certifying how the platform is accessible to students with disabilities.